abbasmeeran/abcRacing/README.md

 Project detail
 --------------
+This application has both apis and the UI

+Following apis are mocked using module "node-server"

+/bookmarks
+	GET- returns all the stored bookmarks
+	POST - stores the bookmarks

+/drivers
+	GET - fetches all the drivers

+/races
+	GET - fetches all the races

+/authenticate
+	POST - Matches the username/password and returns the dummy token

+UI Layer is built using React, React router, redux, material ui Folders

+api - Consists of all apis which invokes the mock apis and returns the promise

+components - Following components builds the netire application
+	App
+		Application Root component which wraps the entire application with themeProvider, Router, cssbaseline common
+		Consists common componets Spinner, Icons, PrivateRoute - checks for login before any route login
+		Login page
+	drivers
+		DriverPage - Components to display driver details.
+Built using material ui components races
+		RacesPage - Components to display race details.
+Built using material ui components bookmarks
+		BookmarksPage - Displays stored bookmarks
+		BookmarkLink - Stores the boomark
+Technology choices
 React - UI library to handle the routes and render the components Redux - UI state management materialUI - Ready to use accessible responsive react components